tryton/trytond/doc/topics/setup_database.rst

 How to setup a database
 =======================

-The database section of the `configuration <topics-configuration>` must be set before starting.
+The database section of the :ref:`configuration <topics-configuration>` must be set before starting.

 Create a database
 =================